lenskit/lk-rec-server/README.md

 2. As an optional step, you can create a python virtual environment or an anaconda environment.

-3. Install the python dependencies by executing pip install -r lkweb/requirements.txt
+3. Install the python dependencies by executing pip install -r requirements.txt

-4. Configure your database connection and default algorithm in lkweb/config.cfg
+4. Configure your database connection and default algorithm in config.cfg

 5. Start gunicorn.
 For instance, you can start it with 4 workers using the default port by running: gunicorn -w 4 wsgi:app